Lugas7/BlastCore/lugas7.md

-This is the file for Lucas Martin Thomaz with candidate ID (10008) the code overview video can be found in the url below, in adition to being in zip file https://www.dropbox.com/scl/fi/9bdt7zbvgdec7m6ujtdxr/lugas7-code-overview-video.mkv?rlkey=yv8ncm21t5yxj0oj2ws1jphe3&st=5v5ghnqg&dl=0
+This is the file for Lucas Martin Thomaz with candidate ID (10008) the code overview video can be found in the url below https://www.dropbox.com/scl/fi/9bdt7zbvgdec7m6ujtdxr/lugas7-code-overview-video.mkv?rlkey=yv8ncm21t5yxj0oj2ws1jphe3&st=5v5ghnqg&dl=0

 ## Workload: